 Let us see a list of some Franciscans of the diocese who have been expelled from the Order of Friars Minor and suspended a divinis:

-Brother Petar (ex-Bonifacije) Barbarić and Brother Bože Radoš (parish of Čapljina): documentation link
+Father Petar (ex-Bonifacije) Barbarić and Father Bože Radoš (parish of Čapljina).

 Some Franciscans, after the action, tried to appeal to the Signatura Apostolica, Vatican supreme court, and lost.
 They are:

-But this is not all: these nine brothers, in fact, even after their conviction and expulsion from the Order and suspension a divinis, have been continuing to unlawfully administer the sacraments for many years.
+These nine Franciscans, even after their conviction and expulsion from the Order and suspension a divinis, have been continuing to unlawfully administer the sacraments for many years.

 Here are the words of Bishop Ratko Perić in a public statement on 2 January 2010: